 #8 Polling Collaboration

 The Poll Tool allows you to select up to eight designs for consideration in a single poll.
-However, you can do as many polls as you like during the design process.
+However, you can do as many polls as you like.

 Being the creator of the brand can be a double-edged sword when it comes to ideas for your own design.
 On one hand, you know the most about the brand and are deeply committed.
 On the other, you may be too close to the process for objectivity.